 - The employer portion is limited to 1-3 percent of an employee’s annual compensation.

-You must open and/or contribute to a SEP IRA before you file your tax return.
+You can open and/or contribute to a SEP IRA before you file your tax return.

 - If you file an extension, you gain even more time to open and fund the account, provided that this occurs before the due date of your tax return.
-For example, for a 2019 SEP contribution, you would have potentially until October 15, 2020 (which is the deadline for all extensions) to open and contribute to your SEP account.
+For example, for a 2020 SEP IRA contribution, you have until October 15, 2021 (which is the deadline for all extensions) to open and contribute to your SEP account.

 Individual 401(k) Plans

-- Employer profit-sharing matches are due by the date you file your return, which includes any extensions.
+- All contributions (both employee salary deferral and employer profit-sharing matches) must be made by the date you file your return, which includes any extensions.

 - If your plan involves a profit-sharing match, you as the employer, can contribute up to 25 percent of your compensation or 25 percent of your income if you’re self-employed.